izivkov/CasioGShockSmartSync/README.md

 If you rather not use a mobile app, but still like to set the time on your G-Shock to the correct time, here is a [Python program](https://github.com/izivkov/GShockTimeServer) which can run as a server on a regular PC or Raspberry PI with Bluetooth interface.
 The project is still WIP, but you can give it a try.

+## A Message to Casio
+I believe there is room for an open-source alternative to Casio's app, and I hope Casio views this project positively.
+We continuously receive feedback from users, and this app incorporates many of their suggestions.
+It caters to users who prefer not to share personal information, while also enhancing Casio watch sales by offering features like calendar integration and prayer alarms.

+I also hope some of the ideas from this project will be adopted in the official app.
+I would be happy to collaborate with Casio to add support on some of the no-longer supported watches, such as the GB-5600 series.
+If interested, reach out to me at izivkov@gmail.com